Bluebird Records: History

 The label was founded in 1932 as a division of RCA Victor by Eli Oberstein, an executive at the company.
 Bluebird competed with other budget labels at the time.
 Records were made quickly and cheaply.
 The "Bluebird sound" came from the session band that was used on many recordings to cut costs.
 The band included musicians such as Big Bill Broonzy, Roosevelt Sykes, Washboard Sam, and Sonny Boy Williamson.
 Many blues musicians were signed to RCA Victor and Bluebird by Lester Melrose, a talent scout and producer who had a virtual monopoly on the Chicago blues market.
 In these years, the Bluebird label became the home of Chicago blues.

 Bluebird recorded and reissued jazz and big band music.
 Its roster included Ted Weems, Rudy Vallée, Joe Haymes, Artie Shaw, Glenn Miller, Shep Fields, and Earl Hines.
 During World War II, Victor reissued records by Duke Ellington, Jelly Roll Morton, and Bennie Moten.
 Bluebird's roster for country music included the Monroe Brothers, the Delmore Brothers, Bradley Kincaid.
 It reissued many titles by Jimmie Rodgers and the Carter Family.

 After World War II, the Bluebird label was retired and its previously released titles were reissued on the standard RCA Victor label.
 In the 1950s, RCA Victor revived Bluebird for certain budget recordings, jazz releases and reissues, children's records, and the low-priced RCA Victor Bluebird Classics series.
-The Bluebird name was retired again during the 1960s, and certain recordings issued during the 1950s under the imprint were transferred to the low-priced RCA Camden label.
-In the mid-1970s, the label was again reactivated by RCA for a series of 2-LP sets of big band, swing and jazz reissues produced by Frank Driggs and Ethel Gabriel.
+The Bluebird name was retired again during the 1960s, and certain recordings issued under the Bluebird imprint during the 1950s were reissued on the standard RCA Victor label or the budget-priced RCA Camden label.
+In the mid-1970s, RCA revived the Bluebird label again, for a series of 2-LP sets of big band, swing and jazz reissues produced by Ethel Gabriel and Frank Driggs.
 Currently, the Bluebird label is used for CD reissues of certain jazz and pop titles originally issued on the RCA Victor label.